Open Until:

 How to apply:

-• Please submit:
+- Please submit:

-• Artist’s statement about your work – up to
+- Artists statement about your work up to

-• Your interest and / or experience of
+up to 250 words - Your interest and / or experience of

-working with schools and SEN groups – up to 250 words
+working with schools and SEN groups up to 250 words - CV exhibitions and relevant work

-• Examples of your practice.
+experience maximum 2 pages - Examples of your practice.
 Links to websites or blogs please, no

 attachments.
 Send no more than x 5 examples (e.g 5 links to 5 specific

-• Artists can work across both Tate Britain
+works on your website). - Artists can work across both Tate Britain

 and Tate Modern during the course of the year.
 Please let us know if you would be